-In the otherwise pretty forgettable Dudley Moore comedy Wholly Moses, there is a seen where Dudley Moore's character, Herschel (who has mistakenly believed that it is he, and not his cousin Moses, who is supposed to be God's Messenger to the Hebrews) finally gets fed up and demands God explain himself, and justify basically the entire movie's plot, to Herschel.
+In the Dudley Moore comedy Wholly Moses, there is a scene where Dudley Moore's character, Herschel (who has mistakenly believed that it is he, and not his cousin Moses, who is supposed to be God's Messenger to the Hebrews) finally gets fed up and demands God explain himself, and justify basically the entire movie's plot, to Herschel.
 After God says, , "I am God!
 Who are you to question me?"
 Herschel responds, "Who am I?
 Who am I?
 I am MAN!
 And I am as you made me, a thinking being who is demanding answers!"
 So God gives him answers.

 In Mistborn, Preservationcreated mankind by making them special: He gave up a little bit more of his soul to give mankind sentience and the ability to destroy and preserve, or destroy to preserve, as Ruin (his evil counterpart) and him were bound to the nature of their power so a human could take up his power and sacrifice themselves to kill Ruin so both their power could be taken up by another human!